 - a.
-The permittee shall report to the Director or an authorized EPA representative any noncompliance that may endanger health or the environment.
-Any information shall be provided orally within 24 hours from the time the permittee becomes aware of the circumstances.
-If EPA or the permittee discovers that fluids have moved above the upper confining zone along a wellbore within the AOR, then injection shall cease until the fluid movement problem can be diagnosed and corrected.
-The following shall be included as information that must be reported orally within 24 hours: - (1) Any monitoring or other information that indicates that any contaminant may cause an endangerment to an underground source of drinking water. - (2) Any noncompliance with a permit condition or malfunction of the injection system. - b.
-A written submission shall also be provided (in electronic format for release to the public and, upon request by an EPA Authorized Representative, directly to Tribal Government(s)) within five (5) days of the time the permittee becomes aware of the circumstances.
+The Permittee shall report to the Director or an authorized representative any noncompliance that may endanger health or the environment.
+Any information shall be provided orally within 24 hours from the time the Permittee becomes aware of the circumstances.
+The following shall be included as information that must be reported orally within 24 hours: - (1) Any monitoring or other information that indicates that any contaminant may cause an endangerment to an underground source of drinking water. - (2) Any noncompliance with a permit condition or malfunction of the injection system. - m.
+A written submission shall also be provided within five (5) days of the time the Permittee becomes aware of the circumstances.
 The written submission shall contain a description of the noncompliance and its cause, the period of noncompliance, including exact date and times, and, if the noncompliance has not been corrected, the anticipated time it is expected to continue, and steps taken or planned to reduce, eliminate, and prevent recurrence of the noncompliance.